-- 1.1 Persistent poor timekeeping - 1.2 Unauthorised absence from work - 1.3 Failure to comply with a reasonable management instruction - 1.4 Failure to comply with sickness absence procedures - 1.5 Acting in an aggressive or threatening manner or using foul or abusive language towards children, colleagues, managers or stakeholders e.g. governors / directors / parents - 1.6 Misuse or unauthorised use of school / BDMAT facilities, equipment or resources - 1.7 Inappropriate use of work time, e.g. excessive use of time for personal conversations, correspondence, telephone calls, emails/internet use etc. - 1.8 Knowingly being an accessory to, condoning or failing to report a serious disciplinary offence - 1.9 Dishonesty, deliberate misinterpretation of information or falsification of records - 1.10 Unauthorised use or disclosure of confidential information gained through employment with the school / BDMAT or failure to protect such information - 1.11 Being unfit for duty through use of illegal substances or alcohol - 1.12 Smoking in any school owned premises and grounds or within BDMAT offices - 1.13 Use of e-cigarettes in any school / BDMAT premises - 1.14 Failure to observe Health and Safety rules by act or omission, or negligence that threatens health and safety

-- 1.15 General conduct in the workplace that has a negative impact on the work of the school, department etc. on colleagues, or on service delivery - 1.16 Failure to declare any other work undertaken while being employed by BDMAT - 1.17 Damage to property - 1.18 Failure to comply with the trust's policies and procedures - 1.19 Deliberate failure to reach required standards of performance - 1.20 Deliberate failure to carry out duties and responsibilities - 1.21 Inappropriate behaviour/conduct towards management or colleagues
+- 1.1 Persistent poor timekeeping - 1.2 Unauthorised absence from work - 1.3 Failure to comply with a reasonable management instruction - 1.4 Failure to comply with sickness absence procedures - 1.5 Acting in an aggressive or threatening manner or using foul or abusive language towards children, colleagues, managers or stakeholders e.g. governors / directors / parents - 1.6 Misuse or unauthorised use of school / BDMAT facilities, equipment or resources - 1.7 Inappropriate use of work time, for example, but exclusive,, correspondence, telephone calls, emails/internet use etc. - 1.8 Knowingly being an accessory to, condoning or failing to report a serious disciplinary offence - 1.9 Dishonesty, deliberate misinterpretation of information or falsification of records - 1.10 Unauthorised use or disclosure of confidential information gained through employment with the school / BDMAT or failure to protect such information - 1.12 Smoking in any school owned premises and grounds or within BDMAT offices, except where an area of the school grounds has been designated by the headteacher and a member of the executive as a designated smoking space - 1.13 Use of e-cigarettes in any school / BDMAT premises - 1.14 Failure to observe Health and Safety rules by act or omission, or negligence that threatens health and safety - 1.15 General conduct in the workplace that has a negative impact on the work of the school, department etc. on colleagues, or on service delivery - 1.16 Failure to declare any other work undertaken while being employed by BDMAT if the other role(s) would bring the school / Trust into potential disrepute. - 1.17 Damage to property - 1.18 Failure to comply with the trust's policies and procedures - 1.19 Deliberate failure to reach required standards of performance - 1.20 Deliberate failure to carry out duties and responsibilities - 1.21 Inappropriate behaviour/conduct towards management or colleagues